 What's Included: Stand, power supply, music stand, sustain pedal, owners manual

 Last Updated: October 2016Previously, our top pick for the best overall digital piano was the Yamaha DGX-650.
 When its successor came out - the DGX-660 - we held off on recommending it until more user reviews rolled in.
 Well, the verdict is in, and after combing through piano forums, Amazon reviews, and testing it out ourselves, we’re changing our top pick to the updated Yamaha DGX-660.
 The main thing that matters with a digital piano is how it sounds and how the keys feel, and in this respect the 660 is largely unchanged over the 650.
 Among the noteworthy improvements to the DGX-660 is a ¼” microphone input, which lets you not only sing along, but also record both your playing & singing onto a USB drive (you can also add effects to your vocals like reverb and chorus).
 The polyphony on the DGX-660 has been increased to 192 (up from 128).
-What seals the deal for us is that the price is more or less the same.
-On Amazon the newer DGX-660 is $30 or so more than the older DGX-650, and we think it’s worth paying that little bit extra to get the newest, shiniest model with more features.
+The price is more or less the same, and we think it’s a good investment to get the newest, shiniest model with more features.

 Yamaha has been making acoustic pianos for over 100 years, so they bring a wealth of knowledge and experience to their digital pianos.
 Navigating their various digital piano categories can be a bit confusing, so we'll be focusing on products from their Contemporary line - compact, stylish, and more affordable than their other offerings.
 Model numbers for pianos in their Contemporary line start with “P-” or “DGX-” in their name.

-We’ll start with the bottom line: The Yamaha DGX-660 wins our Best of the Best award for digital pianos, and also has the distinction of being one of the top sellers on Amazon in their Digital Pianos category.
+We’ll start with our verdict: The Yamaha DGX-660 wins our Best of the Best award for digital pianos, and also has the distinction of being one of the top sellers on Amazon in their Digital Pianos category.

 First, let’s focus on the sound.
 Is it the best grand piano sound money can buy?
-Nope.
-For that, you’ll need an actual grand piano. ;-) For this price-point and in the world of digital, however, the DGX-660 sounds pretty great.
+Well, no; for that, you’ll need an actual grand piano. ;-) Okay, bad joke.
+For this price-point and in the world of digital, the DGX-660 sounds pretty great.
 Given the features (which we’ll cover shortly) and the sound, we’re surprised this piano costs any less than $1000.
 The dynamics of an acoustic piano are all here, to a reasonable extent.
 The action of the keys receives high praise as well.
 The DGX-660 features Yamaha’s GHS (Graded Hammer Standard) action, which delivers a good piano-like feel - at least good enough for a comfortable transition to an acoustic piano.
 As a few reviewers put it:

 “I really LIKE the action of the keys.
 They feel properly-weighted and not terribly different from what I'm used to in an acoustic piano.”